Variational Inference as an alternative to MCMC for parameter estimation and model selection: Parameter Estimation and Bayesian Model Selection

-Once we have approximated the posterior (or the likelihood in case of frequentist parameter estimation), we can draw samples from the variational posterior over the parameters.
-We estimate the parameters using the mean of these samples for each of the priors.
-In certain cases, we consider the variational distribution family parameterized by mean, and we learn the variational posterior by maximizing the variational lower bound with respect to the mean.
+Once we have the approximate posterior, we can draw samples from the variational posterior over the parameters.
+Unlike in MCMC, the number of samples required is not an input to the optimization and it does not affect the training time of variational inference.
+We can find a point estimate of the parameters using the mean (or median) of the samples from the variational posterior.
+In certain cases, we consider the variational distribution family to be parameterized by the mean, and we learn the variational posterior by maximizing the variational lower bound with respect to the mean.
 In these cases, we can directly make use of the mean rather than sampling from the variational posterior.
-We can obtain confidence/credible intervals at a given confidence level for parameters by defining the intervals as standard deviations from the mean of variational posterior~\citep{Jaakkola2000}.
-The {\tt PyMC3} library provides methods to sample from the variational posterior and also provides the mean values of parameters.
+The errors and marginalized credible intervals for the parameters can be obtained by passing the samples from ADVI (similar to MCMC) to the {\tt corner} module~\citep{corner} or similar packages such as {\tt ChainConsumer}~\citep{Hinton2016} or {\tt GetDist}~\citep{getdist}.

 A major challenge in statistical modeling is choosing a proper model, which generates the observations.
 In a Bayesian setting, one could use a posterior probability over the models in choosing the right model.
 Consider two models $M_1$ and $M_2$ with a prior probability over them denoted by $p(M_1)$ and $p(M_2)$.
 The probability of these models generating the observations irrespective of the parameter values is given by the evidence (marginal likelihood) $p(\textbf{D}~|~M_1)$ and $p(\textbf{D}~|~M_2)$.
 Combining the prior and the likelihood, one could obtain the posterior over the models $p(M_1~|~\textbf{D})$ and $p(M_2~|~\textbf{D})$.